haradakunihiko/react-confirm/README.md

 # react-confirm
 react-confirm is a lightweight library that simplifies the implementation of confirmation dialogs in React applications by offering a Promise-based API that works seamlessly with async/await syntax, similar to `window.confirm`.

-Another key feature of react-confirm is that it doesn't provide a specific view or component for the confirmation dialog, which allows you to easily customize the appearance of the dialog to match your application's design.
+One key feature of react-confirm is that it doesn't provide a specific view or component for the confirmation dialog, allowing you to easily customize the appearance of the dialog to match your application's design.

 In the [example](https://github.com/haradakunihiko/react-confirm/tree/master/example), [react-bootstrap](https://react-bootstrap-v3.netlify.app/components/modal/) and [material-ui](http://www.material-ui.com/#/components/dialog) are used with.